thelia-modules/OpenSearchServerSearch/Readme.md

 ## Known bugs and remaining developments

-* listen to all event for products
+* listen to all event for products to ensure proper updating of index
 * listen to delete event in order to delete document in index
-* sort on name and price

 ## Installation